amicha23/Search-Engine/README.md

 ## Algorithm
 1. Compute the TF-IDF score for each document in the given directory that contains the given query.
-2. Sort the documents in descending order of TF-IDF.
+2. Sort the documents in descending order of TF-IDF value.
 3. Return the document names as a ranked list.

 ## Classes